abhay-raj19/FitBody/README.md

 ## 🎯About
-FitBody is the growing platform for Gym-enthusiasts and they can choose there respective domains for the pricing category and we are happy to invite you in the gym-community.
+FitBody is a growing platform for Enthusiasts and they can choose their respective domains for the pricing category we are happy to invite you to the gym-community.

 ## 🖱️Live Demo

 Here is the live view of this website.
 It is hosted on Vercel https://fit-body-delta.vercel.app/

-### How to Contribute to this repository
+### How to Contribute to this Repository

 1. Fork the repository (Click the Fork button in the top right of this page, click your Profile Image)

 2. Clone the forked repository to your local machine.

-3. Make your branch from test branch.
+3. Make your branch from the test branch.

 ```markdown
     git clone https://github.com/abhay-raj19/FitBody.git